NII-Kobayashi/Linear_Regression_Degree/README.md

 ## Description of each module

- - *example.py* : shows the working example and the plot for one file
+ - *example.py* : shows the working example with the data set for the multiple regression model and prints the prediction result
  - *example_cross_validation.py* : shows the working example with 5 cross validation and prints the average mean, media error and correlation
  - *estimate.py* : implements the basic mathematical expression
     from the linear regression equations used in the paper for estimating the parameters.
  - *prediction.py* : implements the basic mathematical expression
     from the linear regression equations used in the paper for predicting the parameters.
- - *cross_validation.py* : function for 5- fold cross validation on all the data set from the linear regression equations used in the paper for predicting the parameters.
+ - *cross_validation.py* : function for 5- fold cross validation on all the data set from multiple linear regression equations used in the paper for predicting the parameters.
- - *functions.py* :  implements the function for extracting the number of events from the data file and a function to sort the file name numerically
+ - *functions.py* : implements the function for extracting the number of events from the data file along with the number of followers and a function to sort the file name numerically

 ## Data source